 ACDC is generally used to help alleviate symptoms of anxiety, inflammation, migraines, nausea, neuropathy, arthritis and bipolar disorder.
 It is also a favorite for people with chronic pain, and it is even a good choice if you’re looking to mitigate the effects of chemotherapy treatment.

 2 – Charlotte’s Web (The World’s Most Famous Marijuana Strain)

-This world famous strain is indica dominant (60%) and was the focus of a bid to legalize high CBD strains.
-It helped reduce the seizures of Charlotte Figi, and it has a CBD content as high as 20%.
-Charlotte’s Web is extremely low in THC which means it can be sold as a food supplement.
+This world-famous strain is indica dominant (60%) and was the focus of a bid to legalize high CBD strains.
+It has a CBD content as high as 20%.
+Oil made from Charlotte’s Web is extremely low in THC, which means it can be sold nationwide.

 Obviously, there is no ‘high’ associated with this strain, and it provides users with no cerebral effect.
-In fact, if it weren’t for its pain relieving ability, you wouldn’t even realize you’ve taken anything.
 Charlotte’s Web is typically consumed in CBD oil form rather than being smoked.

-Ringo’s Gift has an earthy hash taste, and aroma and users tend to experience an element of cerebral activity while their body feels soothed and relaxed.
+Ringo’s Gift has an earthy hash taste and aroma, and users tend to experience an element of cerebral activity while their body feels soothed and relaxed.
 Due to the low THC content, the high you receive is mild yet noticeable.
-It begins in the head and slowly but surely, you benefit from a body buzz that keeps you relaxed but not couch locked.
+It begins in the head and slowly but surely leads to a body buzz that keeps you relaxed but not couch-locked.